-Mitchell Kertzman is a Partner at Hummer Winblad Venture Partners.
+Mitchell Kertzman is a Managing Director at Hummer Winblad Venture Partners.
 He has over 30 years of experience as a CEO of public and private software companies.
 Most recently, Mitchell was Chairman and CEO of Liberate Technologies, a provider of platform software for the delivery of digital services by cable television companies.

 A former programmer, Mitchell founded Powersoft in 1974 as Computer Solutions.
 He renamed the company and became a member of the Hummer Winblad family in 1991 when Hummer Winblad invested in the company, which became the leading provider of client-server development tools with its flagship product, PowerBuilder.
-The merger with Sybase in 1995 was, at the time, the most valuable in the history of the software industry.
+The merger with Sybase in 1995 was, at the time, the most valuable in the history of the software industry

 Mitchell served as President of the Massachusetts Software Council from 1994 to 1996 and was 1990 chairman of the American Electronics Association.
 He is founder and former chairman of the Massachusetts Institute for a New Commonwealth (MassINC), a think tank focused on issues related to the standard of living and quality of life of America’s middle class.

 Mitchell was awarded an honorary doctorate of humane letters from the University of Massachusetts, Lowell.

 He currently sits on the Boards of Five9, Flite, HubPages, NuoDB, Palamida, Peerlyst, and 6connect.